stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Mattermost Multitenancy

-Tenant-operator can manage Mattermost to create Teams for tenant users.
+Tenant-Operator can manage Mattermost to create Teams for tenant users.
 All tenant users get a unique team and a list of predefined channels gets created.
 When a user is removed from the tenant, the user is also removed from the Mattermost team corresponding to tenant.

 ## Cost/Resource Optimization